abdallah-al-khaled/ExchangeXpert/README.md

 <!-- Tech stack -->
 <img src="./readme/title3.svg"/>

-###  CExchangeXpert is built using the following technologies:
+###  ExchangeXpert is built using the following technologies:

 - This project uses the [React library](https://reactjs.org/) for building user interfaces.
 React allows us to develop efficient and scalable front-end applications with its component-based architecture, making it ideal for real-time data updates and complex UI designs.
-- Our AI and machine learning models are implemented using [TensorFlow](https://www.tensorflow.org/) and [Scikit-learn](https://scikit-learn.org/).
-TensorFlow is an open-source library used for building and deploying machine learning models, while Scikit-learn offers efficient tools for data analysis and model training.
+- [Laravel](https://laravel.com/) serves as the backend framework, handling API requests, authentication, and server-side logic.
+It ensures the application is secure, scalable, and maintainable.
+- [MySQL](https://dev.mysql.com/doc/) A reliable, high-performance relational database used for storing user information, trading data, and historical stock data.
+It ensures data consistency and supports complex querying.
+- [Prophet](https://facebook.github.io/prophet/) Prophet, initially developed by Facebook, is used for stock price forecasting.
+It provides a robust statistical model that supports both daily and long-term stock predictions.
+- [Python](https://www.python.org/) Powers the backend trading bots, integrating with APIs like Alpaca to automate stock trading operations.
+Python's rich ecosystem for financial analysis and automation makes it ideal for building complex trading algorithms.
+- [Alpaca](https://alpaca.markets/) Integrated as the broker for real-time stock data and executing buy/sell orders.
+Alpaca offers commission-free trading and a robust API that facilitates both paper trading and live trading.
+ExchangeXpert leverages Alpaca to fetch stock market data, manage portfolios, and automate trades through its trading bots.

 <br><br>
 <!-- UI UX -->